-Consistent with the process underway for each of the other GBR ports, these will be active documents which will be reviewed and adapted as knowledge and understanding progresses.
+Consistent with the process for each of the other GBR ports, these will be active documents which will be reviewed and adapted as knowledge and understanding progresses, or as related approvals are updated or renewed.
 Stakeholder input will be essential to this as we continue to work together to ensure sound ongoing management of maintenance dredging at Queensland’s ports.

 To assist in continual improvements to these documents, we are interested in any feedback on the LMDMPs which can be submitted by email to firstname.lastname@example.org